School Field Trips

 Environmental Games — Learn about the environment by playing games that teach ecological principals such as predator prey relationships, territory and habitat concepts, and carrying capacity simulations.
 Experience being a wild animal fighting for survival.
 Learn how animals use camouflage, experience what causes deer population fluctuations, and develop a personal land ethic through active games.

 Live Animals — This program will acquaint students with a variety of native living creatures, emphasizing adaptations and classification – what makes each different from all other creatures on earth.
-View turtles, frogs, snakes, birds, insects and mammals.
+View turtles, frogs, snakes, birds, insects and mammals. (this program is also available off-site)

 Nature Center Exhibits — Take time to explore our hands-on exhibit room.
 Try a scavenger hunt, learn about area wildlife and their habitats, identify objects in the feely box, or get a birds-eye view of the center from the top of our human-made tree.